 In the first quarter of 2019, we commenced the U.S. launch of our first two commercial products, YUTIQ and DEXYCU.
 To date, management does not yet have sufficient historical evidence to assert that it is probable that we will receive sufficient revenues from our sales of YUTIQ and DEXYCU to generate cash to fund operations.
-In addition, the COVID-19 Coronavirus Pandemic (the "Pandemic") has had, and will likely continue to have, a material and adverse impact on our business, including as a result of preventive and precautionary measures that we, other businesses, and governments are taking.
+In addition, the Pandemic has had, and will likely continue to have, a material and adverse impact on our business, including as a result of preventive and precautionary measures that we, other businesses, and governments are taking.
 Due to these impacts and measures, we have experienced and will likely continue to experience significant and unpredictable reductions in the demand for our commercial products as customers have shut down their facilities and non-essential surgical procedures have been postponed in an effort to promote social distancing and to redirect medical resources and priorities towards the treatment of COVID-19.
-As of June 30, 2020, we had recurring operating losses since our inception and have an accumulated deficit of approximately \$491.2 million and working capital of \$30.4 million.
+As of September 30, 2020, we had recurring operating losses since our inception and have an accumulated deficit of approximately \$495.2 million and working capital of \$34.7 million.
+During October 2020, the Company received net proceeds of \$5.7 million through its at-the-market facility (the "ATM Facility") financing.
+At October 31, 2020, the Company had cash and cash equivalents of \$30.5 million.
 We have not received sufficient revenues from our product sales to fund operations and we do not expect revenues from our product sales to generate sufficient funding to sustain our operations in the near-term.

 Our plans that are intended to mitigate those conditions include continuing to fulfill our funding needs through cash inflows from revenue of YUTIQ and DEXYCU product sales, licensing and research collaboration transactions, additional capital raises and other arrangements.
-Our plans also include the continuation of expense reductions to conserve cash in response to a material adverse impact on our revenues due to a significant decline in product demand associated with shut downs of customer facilities and postponements of elective surgical procedures and physician office visits in response to the Pandemic.
-We believe that our cash and cash equivalents of \$22.8 million at June 30, 2020 and expected cash inflows from our product sales and royalty agreements, coupled with cash conservation activities will enable us to fund our current and planned operations into 2021.
+Our plans also include the continuation of expense reductions to conserve cash in response to a material adverse impact on our revenues due to a significant decline in product demand associated with shut down of customer facilities and postponements of elective surgical procedures and physician office visits in response to the Pandemic.
+We believe that our cash and cash equivalents of \$30.5 million at October 31, 2020 and expected cash inflows from our product sales and royalty agreements, and ATM Facility, coupled with cash conservation activities will enable us to fund our current and planned operations into 2021.
 There can be no assurance, that we will receive the additional funding from any of these potential resources and even if cash proceeds are received, that such proceeds would be sufficient to support our current operating plan for the next twelve months from the date of issuance of these financial statements.
 Actual cash requirements could differ from management's projections due to many factors, including the success of commercialization for YUTIQ and DEXYCU, the actual costs of these commercialization efforts, additional investments in research and development programs, competing technological and market developments and the costs of any strategic acquisitions and/or development of complementary business opportunities.